Slade-AA/noisyminer/README.md

 ***
 ## Results

-#### Correlation plots
+#### Correlation between biodiversity and individual indices

-Correlation of individual acoustic indices and bird biodiversity measures (Total 20 minutes, Total 40 minutes, Species Diversity 20 minutes, Species Diversity 40 minutes) for Replicate 1.
+In general, all acoustic indices had relatively low (or no) correlation with any of the bird biodiversity measures examined at any daily time period for both Replicate 1 (Figure 2) and Replicate 1 and Replicate 2 combined (Figure 3).

 ![](outputs/figures/bootstrapcorrelations/R1Only_correlationPlot_total_diversity_R_spearman.png)

-Correlation of individual acoustic indices and bird biodiversity measures (Total 20 minutes, Total 40 minutes, Species Diversity 20 minutes, Species Diversity 40 minutes) for Replicates 1 & 2 combined.
+*Figure 2.
+Bootstrap spearman correlation estimates of individual acoustic indices and bird biodiversity measures (Total 20 minutes, Total 40 minutes, Species Diversity 20 minutes, Species Diversity 40 minutes) for Replicate 1.*

 ![](outputs/figures/bootstrapcorrelations/R1R2Combined_correlationPlot_total_diversity_R_spearman.png)
+*Figure 3.
+Bootstrap spearman correlation estimates of individual acoustic indices and bird biodiversity measures (Total 20 minutes, Total 40 minutes, Species Diversity 20 minutes, Species Diversity 40 minutes) for Replicates 1 & 2 combined.*

+Note: The above figures are for the indices generated using R. There are similar plots for indices created using QUT's Analysis Programs [here](outputs/figures/bootstrapcorrelations/R1Only_correlationPlot_total_diversity_AP_spearman.png) and [here](outputs/figures/bootstrapcorrelations/R1R2Combined_correlationPlot_total_diversity_AP_spearman.png), as well as a single plot with a reduced set of combined indices [here](outputs/figures/bootstrapcorrelations/R1Only_correlationPlot_total_diversity_ReducedSet_spearman.png) and [here](outputs/figures/bootstrapcorrelations/R1R2Combined_correlationPlot_total_diversity_ReducedSet_spearman.png).

+Similarly low correlations were found for the Number of noisy miners.
+See [here](outputs/figures/bootstrapcorrelations/R1Only_correlationPlot_NumberNoisyMiner_spearman.png) and [here](outputs/figures/bootstrapcorrelations/R1R2Combined_correlationPlot_NumberNoisyMiner_spearman.png) for R1Only and R1R2Combined plots respectively.

 #### PCA plots of Noisy miner presence

-See [outputs/figures/pca](outputs/figures/pca) for all plots.

-Here is the plot for Replicate 1 and 2 combined and the Threshold40m response (A:'dawn', B:'solarNoon', C:'dusk', D:'day'):
+There was poor separation between Noisy miner presence variables using combinations of acoustic indices in a PCA at any time period (Figure 4).

 ![](outputs/figures/pca/R1R2Combined%20-%20Threshold40m.png)
+*Figure 4.
+PCA plots for Replicate 1 and 2 combined and the Threshold40m response (A:'dawn', B:'solarNoon', C:'dusk', D:'day')*

-Attempting to use unique time-of-day periods per acoustic index (selected based on their highest correlation with MeanMiner40m) produced similar results:
+Attempting to use unique time-of-day periods per acoustic index (selected based on their highest correlation with MeanMiner40m) produced similar results (Figure 5).

 ![](outputs/figures/pca/BestTimePeriodPerIndex_Threshold40m.png)
+*Figure 5.
+PCA plot for Replicate 1 and 2 combined and the Threshold40m response using unique time periods per acoustic index*

+See [outputs/figures/pca](outputs/figures/pca) for all PCA plots.